 Anas (may Allah be pleased with him) narrates that the Messenger of Allah (may Allah bestow peace and blessings upon him) said, "Perhaps someone recites the Quran and it curses him."
 (Muslim).

 The Prophet (May Allah bestow upon him peace and blessings) used to recite the Qur’an in slow, measured, rhythmic tones as Allah had instructed him, not hurriedly, but rather he would recite a surah in such slow rhythmic tones that it would be longer than it would seem possible.
 (Muslim, Muwatta).

 How should we recite?

 That’s simple recite how the Messenger of Allah (may Allah bestow upon him peace and blessings) if you don’t know what to do in any matter then look at the Sunna and you’ll know what to do.
-It’s that simple we don’t need to theorise or philosophise we just need to open a book like Riyad As-Saliheen of Imam Nawawi (may Allah show him mercy) and use our eyes!
+It’s that simple we don’t need to theorise or philosophise we just need to open your ears and listen to a Qari who recites correctly.
+Please click here for forty hadith on the Quran complied by Sheikh Yusuf Al-Nabahani (may Allah show him mercy).